awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-execution.md

 + **AWSLambdaBasicExecutionRole**
 + **AWSXrayWriteOnlyAccess**

-When you add permissions to your function, make an update to it's code or configuration as well\.
-This forces running instances of your function, which have out of date credentials, to stop and be replaced\.
+When you add permissions to your function, make an update to its code or configuration as well\.
+This forces running instances of your function, which have out\-of\-date credentials, to stop and be replaced\.

 **Issue: \(Node\.js\)** *Function returns before code finishes executing*